laurence-tonke-IBM/laurence-tonke-IBM/README.md

 This means handling technology responsibly.
 Making technology secure.
 Leading by example.
 Taking responsibility.
 Any misuse that a technology allows will inevitably occur.
 You cannot prevent it, but you can lead by example.
+Make it clear that you don't agree with that.
+Take action.

 Do the right thing.